 Detail of visitors looking through their smartphones at the augmented layer

-click anywhere to close Locus made in 2019 about AR, exhibition, installation, interactive, smartphone
+Time Window, A Testival, An Experiment made in late 2019 about AR, exhibition, installation, interactive, smartphone

 Detail of the columns that acted as the cylindrical markers for the Augmented Reality application.